charlesaraya/fb-messenger-app/README.md

 var messenger = new MessengerApp(token [, options])
 ```

-The following table describes the properties of the options object.
+The following table describes the properties of the 'options' object.

 | Property           | Description                                        | Type   | Default  |
 | ------------------ |:--------------------------------------------------:|:------:| --------:|